projectriff/riff/docs/riff_completion.md

 ### Options

 ```
   -h, --help           help for completion
+      --shell string   shell to generate completion for: bash or zsh (default "bash")
 ```

 ### Options inherited from parent commands